-Erarta Museum of Contemporary Art presents Wheels of Fire, and exhibition showcasing more than 20 rugged and minimalist, innovative and inventive motorbikes, as well as prototypes, videos, and concept designs pushing the boundaries of imagination and celebrating the spirit of freedom
+Erarta Museum of Contemporary Art presented Wheels of Fire, an exhibition showcasing more than 20 rugged and elegant, innovative and minimalist motorbikes, as well as prototypes, videos, and concept designs pushing the boundaries of imagination and celebrating the spirit of freedom

 -